autowarefoundation/autoware-documentation/docs/tutorials/ad-hoc-simulation/planning-simulation.md

    ![pullover-pullout](images/planning/pullover-pullout/pullover-pullout.jpg)

-2. set a destination and then activate the vehicle.
+2. Set a destination and then engage the ego vehicle.

 3. In a pull-over scenario, similarly position the ego-vehicle in a lane and set a destination to the roadside.